openfaas/workshop/lab3.md

 We'll create a function called `astronaut-finder` that pulls in a random name of someone in space aboard the International Space Station (ISS).

 ```
-$ faas new --lang python astronaut-finder
+$ faas-cli new --lang python astronaut-finder
 ```

 This will write three files for us: